armory/docs/content/en/armory-enterprise/armory-admin/Secrets/_index.md

 ## Overview of storing secrets

 Storing Spinnaker<sup>TM</sup> configs in a git repository is a great solution for maintaining versions of your configurations, but storing secrets in plain text is a bad security practice.
 If you're using the Operator to deploy Spinnaker, separating your secrets from your configs through end-to-end secrets management is already supported.
-If you're using Halyard, this is supported as of `halyard-armory:1.4.1`.
 All you need to do is replace secrets in the configuration files with the syntax described here, and Spinnaker will decrypt them as needed.

 We can now store secrets (tokens, passwords, sensitive files) separately from the Spinnaker configurations.
 We'll provide references to these secrets to services that need them.

 - Spinnaker services that support decryption will decrypt these secrets upon startup.
-- Operator (or Halyard) can decrypt these secrets when it needs to use them (e.g. when validating resources).
+- Operator can decrypt these secrets when it needs to use them (e.g. when validating resources).
-- Operator (or Halyard) can send secret references to the services that support decryption or send decrypted secrets if the service does not support it.
+- Operator can send secret references to the services that support decryption or send decrypted secrets if the service does not support it.

 ## Using secrets